In order to keep this site going (at no cost to you!) this guide may contain affiliate links.

-As a freelance writer, your clients will have their own word count and style guidelines.
-As a virtual assistant, your clients will have project deadlines, systems and instruction documents.
+As a freelance writer, clients will have their own word count and style guidelines.
+As a virtual assistant, clients will have project deadlines, systems and instruction documents.

 Some clients will let you take more of an active role in the details while others are more organized and have daily or weekly tasks that have to be done.

 How the heck do you keep track of all your assignments, deadlines and client details?